gamehelp16/material-warrior/README.md

 # Material Warrior
-Where an incremental game meets roguelike, material design(ish) and, of course, emojis.
+Where an incremental game meets material design(ish) and, of course, emojis.

 Play the game here: http://gamehelp16.github.io/material-warrior/

 ## Changelog:

+**Version 1.1.1 (May 9th 2016)**

+- Lowered the price of some items.
+- Lava snake is a little bit slower.

 **Version 1.1 (May 9th 2016)**
 - Tweaked some numbers (enemy hp, prices, etc.) **(you probably want to start over the game because of this)**.